Virginia State Police History

 The Division of Motor Vehicles began to administer the statewide inspection of motor vehicles as performed by "adjusting" stations.
 During 1933, there were 400,000 motor vehicles registered in Virginia, which had to be submitted for inspection of their mechanical parts and glass each six months.

 In May of 1933, two training schools, each four weeks long, were planned for the National Guard Camp at Virginia Beach.
 Two weeks of this period would be for in-service "refresher" courses requiring the presence of inspectors.
-However, the school was shortened to three weeks because inspectors had to be dispatched to Fort Hunt and the Arlington area in June to deal with the safety of citizens and the traffic flow into and out of Washington, D.C. where World War I veterans were protesting inadequate bonuses in hopes of receiving economic assistance during the days of the Great Depression.
+However, the school was shortened to three weeks because inspectors had to be dispatched to Fort Hunt and the Arlington area in June to deal with the safety of the public and the traffic flow into and out of Washington, D.C. where World War I veterans were protesting inadequate bonuses in hopes of receiving economic assistance during the days of the Great Depression.

 A coal strike developed in August of 1933 in Wise, Lee and Russell Counties.
 Ten thousand miners were idle over opposition to pay and the National Recovery Act.
 Troopers were assigned in large numbers to cope with potentially dangerous crowds of irate workmen.